lpasqualis/CultureWaves/README.md

 # Culture Waves
 By Lorenzo Pasqualis - http://www.coderhood.com

 Processing sketch designed to generate and render wave interference patterns.
-It is intended to visualize the analogy between such patterns in and the culture of a company.
-Each wave generator is given a random first name and visualized on the image.
-Wave generators can be dragged around the image, added, erased, etc. The wave pattern can be visualized in 3D or 2D in many different color schemas.
-The view can be rotated around the X-axis.
+It is intended to visualize the analogy between such patterns and the culture of a company.

+Each wave generator is given a random name.
+Wave generators can be dragged around the image, added, erased, etc. The wave pattern can be visualized in 3D or 2D in different color schemas.
+The view can be rotated around the X-axis, flattened, etc.

 This sketch was written for the sole purpose of creating the imagery used [for an article about company culture on my CoderHood blog.](https://www.coderhood.com/visualizing-company-culture-and-cultural-change/)